 Holes to fish through are pre-drilled on the lakes’ hottest fishing spots.
-Top-end sleepers have bunks for up to six people, propane heat, lights, stove and oven, table and chairs, a restroom and drinking water.
+Top-end sleepers have bunks for up to six people, propane heat, lights, a stove and oven, a table and chairs, a restroom and drinking water.

 For a homier type of getaway, try one of Minnesota’s nearly 150 bed-and-breakfasts.
-Many are in large, elegant homes or mansions with distinctly decorated rooms, often with a whirlpool and fireplace.
+Many are in large, elegant homes or mansions with distinctively decorated rooms, often with a whirlpool and fireplace.
 B&Bs can be found throughout the state, with a large concentration in charming southern Minnesota river towns, such as Lanesboro, Harmony and Rushford, along the Root River in Bluff Country.

 Named for the tall, wooded bluffs along the many rivers of the region, Bluff Country is rich with restaurants, craft shops and small art galleries.
 For cross-country skiers, the scenic and relatively easy 42-mile Root River Trail runs along an old railway route and is groomed whenever there’s enough snow.